YingxinLin/HonoursCodes/README.md

 ## Runing the functions

+Download the mixtureModels.R file

 ```
 source("mixtureModels.R")
 ```

 We start from a count matrix, where each row represents a gene, and each column represents a cell.
-Here, we simulate a count matrix from a negative binomial distribution with 20000 genes and 250 cells.
+Here, we simulate a count matrix from a negative binomial distribution with 20000 genes and 250 cells as an example.

 ```
 nGene<-20000